Phonics activities to do at home.

 It can sometimes be difficult for parents to think of ideas to support their child in phonics.
 Below are some games that you can play at home.
 Our teachers have lots of other ideas, so if you need any inspiration, just ask them.

 1.Listening to sequences of sounds

-To develop the memory and attentional abilities for thinking about sequences of sounds and the language for discussing them.|
+|This activity helps to develop the memory and attentional abilities for thinking about sequences of sounds and the language for discussing them.|

 Objects that make interesting, distinctive sounds.
 Some examples follow:

-To develop the children's ability to attend to differences between what they expect to hear and what they actually hear.|
+|This activity helps children to develop their ability to identify differences between what they expect to hear and what they actually hear.|

 Book of familiar stories or poems